 An interesting Gujarati snack, Dabeli has a crunchy as well as delicate blend together that makes it a delight to relish.
 Known to have been originated in the Kutch region of Gujarat, you will find an array of shops and stalls selling Dabeli, even in the narrowest of lanes.
 You can also call Dabeli a distant, delicious cousin of vada pav due to the similar taste and spices used in both the snacks.

 Paapdi chaat is a mouth-watering gem of a recipe from the streets of Old Delhi.
-It has a melt in the mouth fusion of crispy paapdi, boiled chickpeas, potatoes, yogurt and a host of spices like red chilli, chaat masala, cumin powder, etc. A perfect balance of sweet, spicy and tangy, paapdi chaat can easily be prepared at home with simple ingredients.
+It has a melt in the mouth texture and fusion of crispy paapdi, boiled chickpeas, potatoes, yogurt and a host of spices like red chilli, chaat masala, cumin powder, etc. A perfect balance of sweet, spicy and tangy, paapdi chaat can easily be prepared at home with simple ingredients.

 This South Asian delight has rapidly made a place in the heart of North Indians, specifically Delhiites, who love to gorge on them.
 A versatile snack that it is, we have a wide variety available from chicken, mutton to vegetable momos, it is best served with a fiery chutney made with red chilli, garlic and tomatoes.

 The name itself is enough to tickle our taste buds!
 Chole bhature are the quintessential Punjabi dish that you will find in every restaurant and street of North India, especially when you are around Delhi and Punjab.
 Piping hot and crispy bhatura served with flavourful chole is what a typical Sunday brunch can look like in a North Indian household.
 With this easy chole bhature recipe here, you can have a scrumptious treat at home too!